The Best Same-Day Crown Guide in Murrieta

 Here is the exact sequence at our Date Street office — the same one Dr. Bao has run thousands of times since installing CEREC.

-Dr. Bao examines the tooth and the X-rays and confirms a crown is actually the right call — not a smaller filling that would save tooth structure, and not an extraction dressed up as a restoration.
-If you don’t need a crown, he tells you that, too.
+Dr. Bao examines the tooth and X-rays and confirms a crown is actually the right call — not a smaller filling that would save tooth structure, and not an extraction dressed up as a restoration.
+If you do not need a crown, he tells you that too.

 Gentle Preparation